Pannier Market, Bideford: Present Pannier Market

 In 1881 Bideford Town Council purchased the manorial rights for the market from the Cleveland Family who had refused to pay for further repairs and improvements, and between 1883 and 1884 the Council demolished the old structure and built a new market to a design by Newton Abbot-based architect J. Chudley.
 Built of roughly-coursed stone rubble with dressings of red and cream brick, red terracotta and limestone, the Pannier Market in Bideford opened on 15 April 1884 having been built at a cost of £4,200.
 In use also as a corn exchange, market days were Tuesdays and Saturdays and were visited by local people and traders from the rural villages around Bideford.
 Like its sister market at nearby Barnstaple, the building has a glass and timber roof on iron columns.

 During the opening celebrations the area around the Pannier Market was decorated with floral garlands while there was a peal of church bells from nearby St Mary's church, a gun salute and a procession with the Mayor of Bideford.
 A celebratory concert was held as well as a formal dinner for 200 local dignitaries, according to a report in the North Devon Gazette.
 Later in the week a tea party for 2,000 local children was held.

 In 1919 900 recently demobilised servicemen sat down to a celebration dinner in the Market Hall while in 1929 a speech delivered by David Lloyd George in Devonport was relayed to an audience of 4,000 people in the hall.
 During times of hardship a soup kitchen operated in the hall and in 1942 a British Restaurant offering cheap meals to war workers was opened in the South West corner.

 The market passed out of the hands of Bideford Town Council in 1974 when Torridge District Council took over all that body's assets.
-Moves to privatise the market in the 1980s were defeated and in 1991 Bideford Town Council regained control when it leased the market back and completely refurbished it - an event celebrated each December with a special ceremony.
+Moves to privatise the market in the 1980s were defeated and in 1991 Bideford Town Council regained control when it leased the market back.